GenixPL/knowledge/js/node.md

 `node app.js` -> compiles and runs app.js

-`nodemon app.js` -> watches for changes inside app.js, and if it detects sny, then it recompiles and reruns app.js
+`nodemon app.js` -> watches for changes inside app.js, and if it detects any, then it recompiles and reruns app.js